Sanskar989/terraform-aws-practice-sanskar/README.md

 ---

-# Assignment 2: Refactor the Web Server into a Reusable Terraform Module
+# Assignment 2: Refactor the Web Server into a Reusable Terraform Module (TAKE HOME ASSINGMENTS)

 ---